rcl-ssl/docs/portal/stand-alone-san.md

 ---

 # SAN Certificates - Stand Alone
+**V6.0.10**

-A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple domains in a single certificate.
+A Subject Alternative Name (SAN) SSL/TLS certificate will contain multiple domains in a single certificate.

 # HTTP SAN Certificate

-A SAN certificate created with the HTTP Challenge will contain the naked apex domain (e.g. contoso.com) and the www subdomain (e.g. www.contoso.com) in a single TLS/SSL certificate.
+A SAN certificate created with the HTTP Challenge will contain the naked apex domain (e.g. contoso.com) and the www subdomain (e.g. www.contoso.com) in a single SSL/TLS certificate.

 # DNS SAN Certificate

-A SAN certificate created with the DNS Challenge will contain the naked apex domain (e.g. contoso.com) and a wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.
+A SAN certificate created with the DNS Challenge will contain the naked apex domain (e.g. contoso.com) and a wild card domain (e.g. *.contoso.com) in a single SSL/TLS certificate.

 # Single Apex Domains

 SAN certificates only allow a single apex domain.
-For instance the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.
+For instance the two different domains, eg.  'fabricam.com' and 'contoso.com', are not allowed in a SAN multi-domain certificate.

-# Creating Stand Alone SAN TLS/SSL Certificates
+# Creating Stand Alone SAN SSL/TLS Certificates

-In the RCL Portal, you can create Stand Alone SAN TLS/SSL certificates using HTTP and DNS challenges.
+In the RCL Portal, you can create Stand Alone SAN SSL/TLS certificates using HTTP and DNS challenges.
 Your domain can be hosted with any domain registrar.

-You will need to manually download and install the certificate in your web server.

 You will need to manually download and install the certificate in your web server.